 Toilets and bathrooms

-They should ideally be on the south-west or the southern corner of the flat.
-It is because the wind blows from north-east to south-west and if toilets are placed in north-east, the wind will blow from toilet to the living room thereby contaminating the atmosphere.
+They should ideally be on the southwest or the southern corner of the flat.
+It is because the wind blows from northeast to southwest and if toilets are placed in the northeast, the wind will blow from the toilet to the living room thereby contaminating the atmosphere.

-The most ideal place for a kid’s room is the north-east or north-west part of the house.
-Also the window should open to the North, because it would prevent direct harmful rays of the sun from entering his/her room, and giving him/her ample sunlight at the same time.
+The most ideal place for a kid’s room is the northeast or north-west part of the house.
+Also, the window should open to the North, because it would prevent direct harmful rays of the sun from entering his/her room, and give him/her ample sunlight at the same time.

 Center of the apartment

-Staircase It is not advisable to build the staircase in the North-East, as this will block the morning rays of the sun.
-External staircase should ideally be placed in the South-west corner.
-Internal staircase should not be placed in the center because it would not only mar the beauty of the living room but also make it look congested.
+Staircase It is not advisable to build the staircase in the northeast, as this will block the morning rays of the sun.
+The external staircase should ideally be placed in the South-west corner.
+The internal staircase should not be placed in the center because it would not only mar the beauty of the living room but also make it look congested.